camiegray/seb-224/seb224/projects/blakjak/PROPOSAL.md

 # BlakJak

 A card game to practice beating the real tables at!
 Mimics the BlackJack card game or 21.
-Greater functionality will be added later.
+With 2 cards given at random to the player and the computer you can add a card or stop adding based on if you think you will be the closest to 21 while only seeing one of two cards that the dealer has.
  #### **Landing View**

  ![image1](https://i.imgur.com/SmUSV9a.jpeg)